+61 2 8069 8973

 Newer techniques involving smaller volumes have really helped to lower both the side effect profile and mortality of these procedures.
 Fat grafting is commonly one of the commonest procedures I do, usually in conjunction with breast procedures to really tailor, define and shape the breast.
 The same principles can be applied to the buttock.

 This is achieved with your own fat with or without some skin excision.
-If only a small amount of lifting is required then fat alone can be a great tool to help you restore your shape through buttock augmentation.
+If only a small amount of lifting is required then fat alone can be a great tool to help you your shape through buttock augmentation.
 About 2/3 of the fat injected will survive in the long term.
 If you’re going for a curvier look this is also okay but I don’t offer enormous Brazilian butt lift surgeries- you’re going to need to go to someone else if you want this.
 Why?
 Well, I just couldn’t, in good conscience, do this to you knowing the problems ia brazilian butt lift procedure is going to cause you in the future (which will, by extension, also be my problems when they happen).

 As the fat is a biological structure derived from your body (liposction of another body part), you may require another round of fat grafting at a later date but the fat that does survive will look, feel and behave your fat normally would.